LoHertel/diplomats-in-germany/project-walkthrough.md

 ```

 &nbsp;
-Click **Next** to configure a service account for Terraform and store the full account name in a variable for further use.
+Click **Next** to configure a service account for Terraform.

 ## 4. Create Service Account for Terraform

-**Create service account** for Terraform:
+**Create service account** for Terraform and store the full account name in a variable for further use:
 ```sh
 gcloud iam service-accounts create svc-terraform --display-name="Terraform Service Account" --project=$GOOGLE_CLOUD_PROJECT